metalsmith/metalsmith/Readme.md

 ## Resources

-  - [Getting to Know Metalsmith](http://www.robinthrift.com/posts/getting-to-know-metalsmith/) - a series of articles that give a really nice introduction to setting up Metalsmith for a static site.
+  - [Getting to Know Metalsmith](http://www.robinthrift.com/posts/getting-to-know-metalsmith/) - a great series about how to use Metalsmith for your static site.

 ## Plugins